anandSant24/angularCURDV/README.md

 # AngularCurdV
+#45 How to make the the form submit when you reset and resolve this issue

 #44 Required Vs Optional Route Parameter
     1. Required Paramter are part of route configuration where as optional route parameters are not
     2. Required route parameters are used in pattern in matching